towolf/towolf.github.com/docs/Psychometric/FitWeibYN.markdown

 See also: FitWeibTAFC, FitFitWeibAlphTAFC, FitCumNormYN, FitLogitYN

-9/15/93   jms  Added a pre\-fit to get a better initial.
+9/15/93   jms  Added a pre-fit to get a better initial.
           jms  Made 'options' a parameter so that printing could be disabled higher up.
-9/23/93   jms  Test the slope of the linear pre\-fit to set the upper
+9/23/93   jms  Test the slope of the linear pre-fit to set the upper
                and lower bounds on the fit.
 2/5/97    dhb  Rewrote to parallel TAFC version but kept slope test.
           dhb  Check for optimization toolbox.